 HM Revenue & Customs has the right to make enquiries into the accuracy of a land transaction return.
 See SDLTM80010+.

 The apportionment of the purchase price may well be one aspect on which an enquiry may be opened.

 Similarly it is quite possible that we will also undertake enquiries into cases where a deduction has been made for chattels to confirm that those items properly fall within the definition of chattels.

-HM Revenue & Customs is unable to provide a comprehensive list of items that are accepted as chattels or moveables.
+HM Revenue & Customs is unable to provide a comprehensive list of items that are accepted as chattels.
 This is because each case must be considered on its own merits and because this is an area of the law that continues to evolve.